top of page

 CURRENT STATUS

 Coconut rhinoceros beetles (CRB) have not spread to all parts of Hawai'i.
-Their range in the Hawaiian Islands is currently limited to certain parts of O'ahu and Kauai.
+Their range in the Hawaiian Islands is currently limited to O'ahu, certain parts of Kauai, and recently found on Maui and Hawaii Island.
 You can help prevent accidental transport of CRB in Hawai'i by limiting the movement of infested breeding material.

 RECENT POSTS